 Her brief arrival back into Frady’s life is the catalyst that sends him on an ever darker journey to unravel a mystery which ultimately leads to the mighty Parallax Corporation – a company where brainwashing and possible assassin training are the order of the day behind the scenes.
 A fantastically cruel but telling ending (that Beatty echoed years later in his own political satire Bulworth) makes this one of the truly great films of the 70s.

 PAKULA’s triumvirate was completed in bravura style in 1976 with ALL THE PRESIDENT’S MEN.
-The greatest film about crusading journalism, sees Robert Redford’s superb Bob Woodward eventually, dynamically, team up with Dustin Hoffman’s brilliant Carl Bernstein, to expose the vast horror of the Watergate scandal and bring Nixon to his knees.
+The greatest film about crusading journalism sees Bob Woodward (a superb Robert Redford) eventually and dynamically, team up with Carl Bernstein (a brilliant Dustin Hoffman) to expose the vast horror of the Watergate scandal and bring about the resignation of President Nixon.

-With a perfect cast that includes Jane Alexander as the book-keeper who holds the key to the money trail, Hal Holbrook as Woodward’s secret weapon ‘Deep Throat’ and Jason Robards in an Oscar-winning turn as The Washington Post’s acerbic editor Ben Bradlee, this is intelligent film-making of the highest order.
-William Goldman rightly won an Oscar too for his pitch-perfect screenplay, summed in Jason Robards’ killer line right before the two reporters break the story of their lives:
+With a perfect cast that includes Jane Alexander as the book-keeper who holds the key to the trail of money behind the scandal, Hal Holbrook as Woodward’s secret weapon of information ‘Deep Throat’ and Jason Robards in an Oscar-winning turn as The Washington Post’s acerbic editor Ben Bradlee, this is intelligent film-making of the highest order.
+William Goldman rightly won an Oscar too for his pitch-perfect screenplay, summed up in Jason Robards’ killer line right before the two reporters break the story of their lives:

 “Nothing’s riding on this except the, uh, first amendment to the Constitution, freedom of the press, and maybe the future of the country.”

-So if you’re feeling like a weekend of watching classy, well written, terrifically executed movies, uncover these ALAN J. PAKULA gems and enter a gorgeous, shadowy world of paranoia that’s never really been equalled.
+So if you’re feeling like a weekend of watching very classy, very well written, very gripping movies, uncover this ALAN J. PAKULA TRILOGY and enter a gorgeous, shadowy world of paranoia that’s never really been equalled.